 - is deceased or permanently disabled while serving or as a result of a designated military operation, or

-- is deceased or permanently disabled as a result of participation in Canadian Armed Forces training in Canada.
+- is deceased or permanently disabled as a result of participation in Canadian Armed Forces training.

 Applicants must be currently enrolled in a public post-secondary institution in Alberta in a post-secondary program that leads to an academic credential (e.g. journeyperson certificate, certificate, diploma, or degree including graduate programs).

 An individual may receive a lifetime maximum of one award.